Construction and Classification of Holomorphic Vertex Operator Algebras: Orbifolds

 \begin{prp} The irreducible $V^G$-modules $W^{(i,j)}$ are simple currents. \end{prp} {\em Proof:} As before let $(i,j)'$ denote the index of the contragredient module of $W^{(i,j)}$.
 Then

 by Proposition \ref{proplambda}.
 We compute the fusion coefficients with the Verlinde formula

 This means

 for all $i,j \in \Z_n$.
-From this we derive that all $W^{(i,j)}$ are simple currents. \eop\ Since the positivity assumption in the results of Section \ref{simpcur} only enters through Proposition \ref{Smatcoeff} this implies that all results of Section \ref{simpcur} hold for $V^G$ without the assumption on the conformal weights.
+By Corollary 1 in \cite{LY} this implies that all $W^{(i,j)}$ are simple currents. \eop\ Since the positivity assumption in the results of Section \ref{simpcur} only enters through Proposition \ref{Smatcoeff} this implies that all results of Section \ref{simpcur} hold for $V^G$ without the assumption on the conformal weights.
 In particular the reduction of the conformal weights modulo $1$ defines a quadratic form $q_{\Delta}$ on $D$ whose associated bilinear form $b_{\Delta}$ is non-degenerate.

 \begin{prp} The fusion product takes the form

 for some symmetric, normalised 2-cocycle $c: \Z_n \times \Z_n \to \Z_n$ satisfying

 for all $i,k,a \in \Z_n$. \end{prp} {\em Proof:} Let $W^{(i,j)} \boxtimes W^{(k,l)} \cong W^{(s,t)}$.
 Then